Decker87/d2-hotkeys/README.md

 - W,E,R = F6,F7,F8 skills; right click
 - A,S,D,F = F9,F10,F11,F12 skills; right click

+Notes:
-These are configurable in config.json (either in the install directory or in the repo you pulled).
+- These are configurable in d2-hotkeys-config.json (either in the install directory or in the repo you pulled).
+- The program will only have an effect while D2 is in the foreground.